 Pain is a dreaded feature of serious/advanced disease and the dying process.
 It is always a subjective experience, not what anyone else thinks it should be.
 Physical pain is not isolated from other forms of suffering; there is an interaction between physical distress and other issues such as psychological, social, financial or spiritual concerns.
 Pain does not necessarily relate to the extent of the illness, and some people with advanced disease may have no pain.
 It is important to know that 1 in 3 people with cancer do not have pain directly caused by their illness.

-Pain is worsened by factors such as anxiety and tension, fear of the unknown, isolation, lack of sleep, spiritual concerns, and others.
+Pain is worsened by factors such as anxiety and tension, fear of the unknown, isolation, lack of sleep, spiritual concerns, and any stress-inducing event.

 The aim of pain management is to prevent the experience of pain.
 It is therefore important that you tell your medical care givers of any pain you may have, so that an individualized plan may be made to keep you comfortable.